 - Secessionists would have to claim that they can secede even though the Constitution does not explicitly allow or forbid it, while denying that Americans can make up a new amendment process when the Constitution does not explicitly allow or forbid it.

 - The logic of secession also means that counties of secessionist states can secede and rejoin the union.

 - Secession-curious states already have and seem happy with the features this reform is trying to fix (direct election of the executive, proportional representation in both chambers of the legislature, amendment by referendum, representation of the capital, etc.).

 - They would realize they would need to do it by referendum, which would be very unlikely to succeed.

 I think a majority of citizens in each state will see the justice of these reforms, even if their first reaction to these ideas may be negative.

 Isn’t amendment by majority vote of the people dangerous?
 No. The American people are good and fair people.
 We will make the Constitution even better in years to come.

-The greater threat is dissatisfaction caused by malapportionment, the election of presidents who did not get the most votes, and the near-impossibility of constitutional change.
+The greater danger is continued dissatisfaction caused by malapportionment, the election of presidents who did not get the most votes, and the near-impossibility of constitutional change.